Pollaczek–Khinchine formula: Waiting time transform

-where again g(s) is the Laplace transform of service time probability density function. nth moments can be obtained by differentiating the transform n times, multiplying by (−1)^{n} and evaluating at s = 0.
+where again g(s) is the Laplace transform of service time probability density function.
+Each nth moment can be obtained by differentiating the transform n times, multiplying by (−1)^{n} and evaluating at s = 0.
+If one multiplies this W^{*}(s) by g(s), then one receives the Laplace–Stieltjes transform for the distribution of the sojourn time (waiting plus service).